m1n/minHUD/README.md

 experimental TF2 HUD for funzies

-1) Make a folder called "minHUD"
+1) Open "minHUD-master.zip"

-2) place the contents of the zip file inside of "minHUD"
+2) extract "/minHUD-master/" from inside the zip file

-3) put your now filled "minHUD" folder in tf/custom/
+3) place "/minHUD-master/" in your custom folder

 enjoy your broken hud that's not even done yet :D